leilaicruz/Experimental_Journal/journal/2020-12/2020-12-04-ylic133-ylic136-transformation-with-bem3d.md

 ## Conclusion

 - High efficient transformation :)
 - The negative controls have some colonies, very localized in one place, which could mean that in that region there was not enough NAT.
-I spread NAT with glass beads
+I spread NAT with glass beads.

+## Next steps

+- Culture single colonies (6) per strain to freeze in glycerol stocks to check  later their integration with PCR.